International research infrastructure

 - Apart from the decision to participate, which funding will be provided;

 - The board will make a final decision taking into account the advice of the Strategy Commission.
 The proposed advice can only be ratified or rejected; in the latter case both the Science Commission and the Strategy Commission will be asked to make their evaluation anew, if relevant with explicit mentioning of those elements which are to be re-examined according to the FWO board.

 - In October 2018 the Strategy Commission will examine for those applications classified in either category A or category B by the Science Commission whether the operational and investment plan is realistic, feasible and sufficient and what their strategic importance may be for Flanders.
+This evaluation criteria can be found in art.
+17bis of the regulations for internal and external peer review.
 The Strategy Commission may require applicants to present their application orally and/or in writing if the Commission deems it necessary.
 Based on its examinations, the Strategy Commission makes up a ranking and a proposal on participation and/or funding for each application, with specification of the proposed duration of this participation and/or funding.
 For those projects classified into the C category the Strategy Commission will decide how the exit scenario is implemented.
 For these projects which have received funding in the past but which are not evaluated as either excellent or very good from a scientific point of view but for which previously made international engagements prohibit that the project be terminated immediately, a feasible and realistic exit scenario will be drawn up in consultation with the applicants.
 Such scenario will take into account the fact that no new investments can be funded and ongoing funding should be halted as soon as possible to the extent that it is in line with the regulations in the statutes of the international infrastructure and with commitments that have been entered into with respect to the international infrastructure.

 - The FWO board of trustees makes a final decision during its meeting of November or December 2018: